Iddingsite/DiffusionGarnet.jl/docs/src/background.md

 # [Background](@id background)

-Garnet is a mineral commonly used in metamorphic petrology to better understand geological processes, as it occurs in a variety of rock types.
+Garnet is a mineral commonly used in metamorphic and magmatic petrology to better understand geological processes, as it occurs in a variety of rock types.
 This mineral often exhibits a wide range of compositional zoning, which can be interpreted as recording ranges of pressure and temperature (*PT*) conditions.
-Modelling diffusion processes can help to better understand this zoning and better constrain the pressure-temperature-time (*PTt*) conditions of the metamorphic event of interest.
+Modelling diffusion processes can help to better understand this zoning and better constrain the pressure-temperature-time (*PTt*) conditions of the metamorphic or magmatic event of interest.

 ### Linear diffusion theory